29yo female scalp -April 2015

 Telogen effluvium is the hair loss which occurs after stress, whether it is after pregnancy, dramatic loss of weight, illness, grief etc. It may sometimes occur without a trigger.
 Diagnosing this condition requires a biopsy.
 This condition can sometimes coexist with female pattern hair loss (androgenetic alopecia).

 What causes bald spots?

 Alopecia areata( AA) is the simplest to diagnose and generally doesn’t require a biopsy.
 Most patients present with bald patches on the scalp which appear suddenly.
 Generally, if limited to a few areas, then reversal of the condition is simple.
 However some patients can develop multiple, rapidly enlarging bald areas and in these patients, management is more difficult and realistically some may even have to consider wearing a wig.
 Of all the conditions I manage, AA is the most unpredictable.
 Fortunately, most patients have rapid improvement and are ecstatic when regrowth occurs.

 Scarring hair loss conditions

 The most common condition causing scarring hair loss is lichen planus.
 Patients sometimes notice itching, crusting of the scalp, bald areas or gradual thinning over the crown or frontal scalp (fringe area).
-When I suspect this condition, a biopsy is necessary to confirm the diagnosis and treatment is started immediately.
+When I suspect this condition, a biopsy maybe necessary to confirm the diagnosis and treatment is started immediately.
 This is important as without treatment, scarring and irreversible hair loss occurs.
 The aim of treatment is to settle the inflammation asap to minimise any further loss.

 29yo female scalp -April 2015 ( left) and November 2015 ( right)